gbalaji-tw/ONDC-ADS-Specifications/api/Question.md

 ** - target_audience.age_range should be standardized range, and can be comma-separated, like 0-13,13-18,19-59,60+ as we're using in others

+Policies should go under BPP Terms in /on_init instead ** No need to define categories that are already in the taxonomy

 /on_search
 * providers.tags has category listed as SRV11-*, it should be ADS10
-Policies should go under BPP Terms in /on_init instead There is no parent_item_id PI1 defined, please remove the key ** item.price.value and item.price.offered_value should be the same to avoid confusion.
+There is no parent_item_id PI1 defined, please remove the key
+* item.price.value and item.price.offered_value should be the same to avoid confusion.
 You can instead define the maximum price.
-**What does quantity.count and quantity.measure.value describe exactly? item.tags.description is null, please remove they key ** No need to define categories that are already in the taxonomy There should be no need of provider.fulfillments at this level and should be part of the /select and /on_select call, as we're already describing the location for the ad placement before.
+*What does quantity.count and quantity.measure.value describe exactly? item.tags.description is null, please remove they key ** No need to define categories that are already in the taxonomy There should be no need of provider.fulfillments at this level and should be part of the /select and /on_select call, as we're already describing the location for the ad placement before.